-Your Medicare Revenue and Collections could be at risk and you might not even know it.
+Are Your Medicare Revenue and Collections at Risk?

 The loyal and intrepid staff here at SNF Solutions has noted a recurring trend during reviews of our clients’ Accounts Receivable.
 During our research of the Medicare Part A or Medicare Part B Balances we inevitably see a number of these claims being denied by Medicare for benefit non-coverage due to a patient being enrolled in a Managed Care/HMO/PPO plan that replaces their Medicare Part A or Part B Benefits or vice-a-versa.